Abielcz/Abielcz.github.io/README.md

 I have designed, developed, and delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts through my code review.

+I have also employed strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science through my code review.

 ____________________________________________________________________________

 ### Software Design and Engineering Enhancement